AnonymousCodeUpload/Data-and-Code-for-MBiol-Thesis-/README.md

 ## Data and Code for MBiol Thesis : Belowground responses to precipitation extremes in a calcareous grassland

-This repository contains all the code and data for the statistical analysis and graphs presented in my thesis.
+This repository contains all the code and data for the statistical analysis and graphs presented in my Masters thesis (MBiol, University of Oxford).

 There are three folders relating to each question of my thesis.
 Each folder contains data and a Quarto file containing code for my analysis.
 1. How do root growth patterns respond to simulated drought and irrigation?